dbushell/dbushell-2k15/src/data/blog/2015/2015-06-source-order.md

 On small viewports — mobile phones for example — a vertical layout that mimics the HTML order is generally a safe default.
 For wider viewports it is common to introduce more complex layout that flows LTR (left to right) and TTB (top to bottom).

-<p class="p--small p--light">I’m assuming English language content but the same ideas apply in reverse.</p>
+🤫 I’m assuming English language content but the same ideas apply in reverse.

 Basic stuff.
 Design can be a lot more creative.